Welcome to the Premier Website for Professional Business Analysis

 Using Price Elasticity of Demand (PEoD, PED, or Ed)

-The relationship between demand and price is known formally in economics as price elasticity of demand (abbreviated PED, PEoD, or Ed).
+The relationship between demand and price is known formally in economics as Price Elasticity of Demand (abbreviated PED, PEoD, or Ed).
 PEoD indicates how demand and prices change together.
 And, economic theory provides a mathematical basis for measuring and modeling PEoD.

 For real-world pricing decisions, sellers may look to economic theory to suggest the general shape of the demand curve for a given product class.
 Note that the red dash line in Exhibit 1 is an example.
 However, analysts know that demand also responds to a wide range of other factors in the market, economy, and environment.
 Such factors are not "easy" to build into the economist's model.
 And, they complicate the PEoD estimating task for marketers.

-For more on the factors that play a role in marketing price-demand analysis, see the section below, Real-world Price-Demand analysis.
+For more on the factors that play a role in marketing price-demand analysis, see the section below, Real-world Price-Demand Analysis.

-To Marketers, Demand Results from Price.
+Marketers Say Demand Results from Price.

 The red dash line in Exhibit 1 is one form of a price-demand curve, as it appears for pricing analysis.
 The marketer who turns to economic theory to begin a marketing price analysis quickly discovers that economists graph demand curves differently.
 Economists usually place "Demand" on the horizontal axis and "Price" on the vertical axis.
 The economists' method is just the reverse of the marketer's approach in Exhibit 1.